Generic Name: iloperidone (EYE loe PER i done)

 What should I avoid while taking iloperidone?

-While you are taking iloperidone, you may be more sensitive to temperature extremes such as very hot or cold conditions.
-Avoid getting too cold, or becoming overheated or dehydrated.
+While you are taking iloperidone, you may be more sensitive to very hot conditions.
+Avoid becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
-It is easier to become dangerously overheated and dehydrated while you are taking iloperidone.

 Iloperidone side effects